-- Range of futures: refers to a setting in which there are a limited set of (equally) plausible futures, none of which can be assigned definitive weights or probabilities.
+- potential interventions can be estimated using, e.g. stochastic models.
+Preferred interventions are then selected according to levels of acceptable risk.
+The decision-making process assumes that the future will largely resemble the past and existing trends. - Range of futures: refers to a setting in which there are a limited set of (equally) plausible futures, none of which can be assigned definitive weights or probabilities.
 In these cases, traditional scenario analysis-type assessments are required which assume that the future can be predicted well enough with 'best-estimate' models.
-Decision-making tends to favour "robust" solutions that perform well across the range of plausible futures. - Unknown future: refers to a setting involving longerterm decisions in which there are many plausible futures or where the future is completely unpredictable and unknown.
+Decision-making tends to favour "robust" solutions that perform well across the range of plausible futures. - Unknown future: refers to a setting involving longer-term decisions in which there are many plausible futures or where the future is completely unpredictable and unknown.
 Understanding of system interactions may also be contested or unknown.
 Assessing the impact of possible interventions in such contexts is difficult and demands new approaches often framed as 'decision making under deep uncertainty' (Marchau et al, 2019).
 These tend to favour solutions that exhibit both "flexibility" (ability to adapt to whichever conditions emerge) and 'robustness' (producing favourable outcomes in a most future scenarios).